Main navigation | Main content

 3. For creative projects, what aesthetic are you addressing?
 Why is your proposed creative project unique?

 4. Describe as specifically as possible what you will do during your research or creative activity.
 What comes first?
 What are the next steps?
 Why is your plan realistic and achievable?
 What contingency plans do you have if this does not work as expected?

 5. What is the outcome of your research or creative project?
 How will you disseminate your new knowledge?
 For creative projects, what will you produce?

 There are sample proposals available to the right, and a Tips sheet in our Forms Library to the left.
 Leave yourself plenty of time to write a proposal draft, have it reviewed at the very least by your faculty mentor, and write a revised proposal before the deadline.
 Taking time with this most important piece will help you get your application approved.

-The deadline for UROP proposals for research and creative activities in Summer/Fall 2014 is February 24, 2014.
+The deadline for UROP proposals for research and creative activities in Spring 2016 is october 5, 2015.